Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/1-restaking-developer-guide.md

 Consensus rewards are moved from the beacon chain to your EigenPod once every approximately 8 days per the Ethereum protocol.
 Checkpoint intervals more frequently than 8 days would result in no benefit for the user.

-## Steps to Withdraw Restaked Balance
+## Steps to Withdraw Validator Restaked Balance

 1. Validator Exit
    1. Fully exit the Validator.
 You may monitor its activity via [beaconcha.in/validator/\[yourvalidatorid](http://beaconcha.in/validator/\[yourvalidatorid)\] .
    2. Wait for the final beacon chain withdrawal to be deposited to your EigenPod.
 There can be a lag of up to 24 hours to 7 days between the validator appearing as "exited" and the withdrawal amount deposited to EigenPod.
 Please see the "Withdrawals" tab and "Time" column for your validator via beaconcha.in/validator/\[yourvalidatorid\]#withdrawals .
 The ETH will then be recognized in the EigenPod.
 2. Generate [checkpoint proof ](https://github.com/Layr-Labs/eigenpod-proofs-generation/tree/master/cli#checkpoint-proofs)via eigenpod-proofs-generation CLI in order to initiate and complete a checkpoint.
 3. Call the DelegationManager.queueWithdrawal() function.
+   * At this point the user's restaked is reduced by the number of shares sent to the queueWithdrawal() function.
 4. Wait for Escrow Period to complete.
-5. Call DelegationManager.completeQueuedWithdrawal()
+5. Call DelegationManager.completeQueuedWithdrawal().

 ## Steps to Withdraw Yield Only